 Located on the border of Arizona and Utah, Page is a recommended inclusion to your Southwestern bucket list for so many reasons.

 Beyond Horseshoe bend and Antelope Canyon, there’s a host of things to do and sights to see, especially if you’re into hiking and water sports.

-Best of all, the city’s convenient location makes it the perfect launching point for the Southwest’s most essential destinations (including the Grand Canyon, Arches National Park, Bryce Canyon, and Kanab) it one of the best Southwestern vacation destinations in this list.
+Best of all, the city’s convenient location makes it the perfect launching point for the Southwest’s most essential destinations (including the Grand Canyon, Arches National Park, Bryce Canyon, and Kanab) it is one of the best Southwestern vacation destinations on this list.